emilianmanolache/PissArena/Assets/UFPS/Base/Content/Art/Weapons/Source/BasicArms/_README_BasicArms.txt

       Updated arm mesh (two arms) with a simple rig for modo in lxo format.
 Skin-weighted and full body IK with goals assigned.
 Animating with the Pose-tool in Modo works like a charm.

 - Note that the demo scenes currently use an older, non-rigged, single arm model.

-- For some useful info on weapon scene setup, and more file formats see the official Ultimate FPS Camera FAQ on www.visionpunk.com